MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

    * If needed parse command input:

      * `message.text`: Use the input message.
-     * `message.matches`: It's the capture groups, if you use the RegExp for `triggerPatterns` to trigger the command.
+     * `message.matches`: use the capture groups, if you use the RegExp for `triggerPatterns` to trigger the command.

 <br>